chocolatey/docs/input/en-us/general/troubleshooting.md

 * https://groups.google.com/d/msgid/chocolatey/5c544e16-e1b2-4249-bad6-4591017df81b%40googlegroups.com (you will need to join the group to see the message)
 * https://github.com/chocolatey/chocolatey-coreteampackages/issues/439 (separate issue)

-<a id="markdown-error-this-package-does-not-support-64-bit-architecture-when-trying-to-install-from-a-local-or-included-binary" name="error-this-package-does-not-support-64-bit-architecture-when-trying-to-install-from-a-local-or-included-binary"></a>
 ### "ERROR: This package does not support 64 bit architecture." when trying to install from a local or included binary.

 This is similar to the above, the error is the same.
 In most cases it stems from setting up your package parameters for `Install-ChocolateyInstallPackage` but calling `Install-ChocolateyPackage` instead.
 Learn the differences at the [PowerShell function reference](../creating-packages/helpers/reference).

 Reference: https://groups.google.com/d/msgid/chocolatey/d11d8eb2-74b3-4c2c-b0bb-d1a1ed3df389%40googlegroups.com (you will need to join the group to see the message)

-<a id="markdown-my-package-cant-find-dependencies" name="my-package-cant-find-dependencies"></a>
 ### My package can't find dependencies

 Please see [unable to resolve dependency](#package-not-installed-an-error-occurred-during-installation-unable-to-resolve-dependency).

-<a id="markdown-error-a-null-key-is-not-allowed-in-a-hash-literal" name="error-a-null-key-is-not-allowed-in-a-hash-literal"></a>
 ### ERROR: A null key is not allowed in a hash literal.

 Typically you see this if you accidentally use a variable name on the left side of a hash: